 £375 - Full delegate

-£150 - Limited number of spaces are available for FE and Small and Specialist Institutions.
+£150 - Limited number of spaces are available for those from FE Students' Unions.

 The impact of this course on the individual and organisation will be: